 Users interact with Lighthouse via an Ember.js JavaScript application, which communicates with Lighthouse via a REST API.
 This REST API can integrate Lighthouse into other systems.
-Documentation for this API is available to allow for direct customer use.
+Documentation for this API is available for direct customer use.

-Lighthouse 5.2.0 has three REST API versions, v1, v1.1 and v2.
-Some of the endpoints in v1 and v1.1 have been deprecated, meaning the functionality and expected request body may be different.
-In general, it is advised to prefer the latest version of the REST API (v2) as this ensures the latest functionality is available.
+While Lighthouse 5 supports REST API versions v1, v1.1, v2, and v3, some of the endpoints in v1, v1.1, and v2 have been deprecated, meaning the functionality and expected request body may be different.
+We advise using the v3 to ensure the latest available functionality.